iftikhar8/thesis/chapters/sections/revisions.md

 #### Reviewer 3

 **Comment 1:** For fishes, not really sessile, which implies no movement post-settlement, but rather of limited post-settlement movement (site-attached in many cases), particularly compared to the pelagic stage
-*Response:* Clarified in comment Minor3101
+*Response:* Clarified in comment Minor 3101

 **Comment 2:** This ref deals only with the morphology.You need refs for habitat and behaviour *Response:* Added reference from edited book on reef fish ecology relating to habitat and behaviour.
-See comment Minor312.
+See comment Minor 312.

 **Comment 3:** (Fecundity) Life-time?
 Annual?
 Spawning episode?
-*Response:* Clarified in comment Minor3103.
+*Response:* Clarified in comment Minor 3103.

 **Comment 4:** Even the smallest larvae have some swimming ability, but it is generally only postflexion stages that have meaningful swimming abilities in the context of dispersal
-*Response:* Clarified in comment Minor3104.
+*Response:* Clarified in comment Minor 3104.

 **Comment 5:** And how do you define the start of the juvenile stage?
-*Response:* Clarified in comment Minor3105.
+*Response:* Clarified in comment Minor 3105.

 **Comment 6:** (PLD) You have a contradiction here - if the larvae turn into juveniles before they settle - all depends on how you define juvenile.
 You are mixing morphological and ecological definitions, which always confuses people.
 Best to define end of PLD as when settlement occurs (not when the larvae settle)
-*Response:* Clarified in comment Minor3106.
+*Response:* Clarified in comment Minor 3106.

 **Comment 7:** (PLD) the PLD or the settlement stage?
-*Response:* Clarified in comment Minor3107.
+*Response:* Clarified in comment Minor 3107.

 **Comment 8:** (PLD) but not at higher taxonomic levels!
-*Response:* Clarified in comment Minor3108.
+*Response:* Clarified in comment Minor 3108.

 **Comment 9:** (PLD) also, things like food supply and temperature have an effect, which is perhaps what you mean by physiological limitations.
 There are also likely to be genetic factors that differ among individuals involved
-*Response:* Clarified in comment Minor3109.
+*Response:* Clarified in comment Minor 3109.

 **Comment 10:** (Processes) some may disagree - what about behaviour, mortality, etc?
 Unless, of course, one assumes passive dispersal
-*Response:* Addressed in comment Minor1104.
+*Response:* Addressed in comment Minor 1104.

 **Comment 11:** What is a contributing process?
-*Response:* Clarified in comment Minor3111.
+*Response:* Clarified in comment Minor 3111.

-**Comment 12:** or, put differently, PLD has not proved to be a robust predictor of dispersal distance *Response:* Clarified in comment Minor3112
+**Comment 12:** or, put differently, PLD has not proved to be a robust predictor of dispersal distance *Response:* Clarified in comment Minor 3112

 **Comment 13:** (Ichthyoplankton) use of the word plankton, even in combination bears the inherent implication of passivity wrt swimming.
 Suggest you avoid use of the term in the context of this thesis and dispersal
 *Response:* Point taken that planktonic = passive, removed the references to ichthyoplankton.
-Clarified in comment Minor3113, but also across the entire thesis.
+Clarified in comment Minor 3113, but also across the entire thesis.

 **Comment 14:** Pelagic environment is a better term rather than 'plankton'.
 Some may argue that pelagic=oceanic, but it does not.
 It simply means in the water column with no implication of where or what the swimming abilities of the animal are
 *Response:* Clarified in comment: Minor 3114.